Academic Exchange and Mobility

 - Student Exchange Network

-A large number of the member universities participate in the Coimbra Group Student Exchange Network (SEN) which aims to promote and enhance an inner network exchange at all levels and academic disciplines.
+A large number of the member universities decided to participate in the Coimbra Group Student Exchange Network (SEN) which aims to promote and enhance an inner network exchange at all levels and academic disciplines.
+We aim at increasing the number of mobilities as well as inclusion of teaching staff mobility to CG Teaching Exchange Network (TEN) and creation of a tool to promote and monitor this activity.

 Contact person at the CG Office: Catarina Moleiro (email@example.com)